June 3, 2020

 Is Christ divided?
 Was Paul crucified for you?
 Were you baptized in the name of Paul?
 I thank God that I did not baptize any of you except Crispus and Gaius, so no one can say that you were baptized in my name.
 (Yes, I also baptized the household of Stephanas; beyond that, I don’t remember if I baptized anyone else.)
 For Christ did not send me to baptize, but to preach the gospel—not with wisdom and eloquence, lest the cross of Christ be emptied of its power.

-(You will remember yesterday I indicated we needed to keep Paul’s big picture in mind as we continue through this letter.
-The all caps text above comes from the early salutation of the letter.
+(You will remember I have indicated we needed to keep Paul’s big picture in mind as we continue through this letter.
+The text above comes from the early salutation of the letter.
 We need to keep these words—their calling and ours—ever before us)

 There are the ways of the world and the ways of God.
 It is one of the central themes of Scripture.
 One of the purest crystallizations of this point comes from the prophet Isaiah.